Can I contest a Will?

 Will I have to pay legal costs while I am contesting the Will?

-While contesting probate, each party will be responsible for their own costs and we can discuss funding options with you.
+While pursuing a claim, each party will be responsible for their own costs and we can discuss funding options with you.
 The Judge will decide at the end of the case which party is liable for the litigation costs.
 Usually, but not always, the losing party is liable, although on many occasions costs will be paid from the estate.